 - How much storage space there is for clothing in your home (as mentioned above)

 - Your hobbies

 However, now days with the popularity of capsule wardrobes increasing, you may feel pressure to have only 27 pieces of clothing, or 40 or 33 pieces…

 If that’s suits your personality, lifestyle and the kind of clothing you wear, I say go for it!

 But really, it’s perfectly OK to just end up with a closet with LESS, after going through this decluttering process.
 There is nothing wrong with that either!

 Less clothes, is a successful closet purge I reckon!

 4. If You Feel Overwhelmed…

-I choose to declutter my clothes all at once!
+I chose to declutter my clothing all at once!
 Meaning I went through everything I had in my drawers, in my closet, on the floor, hanging on a chair etc. But I had already done a major closet purge as part of decluttering my whole home, about 18 months ago.
 So I knew it would be manageable for a couple of hours work.